MarjorieRWillner/DisasterHack/README.md

 We used US Forest Service tree survey data for our model.
 Due to storage limitations on Github, we stored our data in a public S3 bucket: tree-disease-dl-public in us-east-1.
 Alternatively, you can also download imagery tiles from USGS and arrange in the direcory structure indicated.
 Note due to the feature extraction step that a specific sampling frequency is not needed and that any resolution of imagery can be used.

 ### The Model
 We created the ImageNet feature representation for classification using an image representation of bands and time.
-The representation's pixels are randomized.
 The pixels are then classified using a logisitic basic regression with partial fit.
+We have tested model perfromance by randomizing pixel representations and then retraining the model.
+As expected RSME increase when data was randomized at the pixel/time series stage.

 Finally, we visualized our model output, error and ground truth using matplotlib and wrote the asset as a geotiff.